 - We will write to you within 14 days of receiving the request for a review to confirm SHU Law Ltd’s final position.

 - If you remain dissatisfied, you can involve the Legal Ombudsman (see: legalombudsman.org.uk).
 Any complaint to the Legal Ombudsman must usually be made within 6 months of the date of our final decision on the complaint and within 12 months from when the problem first occurred.
-For further information, you should contact the Legal Ombudsman by post at: PO Box 6806, Wolverhampton WV1 9WJ, by telephone on: 0300 555 0333, or by email at: email@example.com
+For further information, you should contact the Legal Ombudsman by post at: PO Box 6806, Wolverhampton WV1 9WJ, by telephone on: 0300 555 0333, or by email at: firstname.lastname@example.org.
+The Legal Ombudsman can help you if you are not happy with a solicitor’s work or service.
+For example, if they are not replying to your letters, emails and calls or not explaining issues to you properly.

 If any changes to the timescales above are required, we will notify the relevant client to provide reasons.